tw-in-js/twind/docs/handbook/configuration.md

 })
 ```

-### Referencing other values
+### Referencing theme values

-If you need to reference another value in your theme, you can do so by providing a closure instead of a static value.
-The closure will receive a `theme()` function that you can use to look up other values in your theme.
+If you need to reference another theme value, you can do so by providing a function instead of a static value.
+The function will receive a `theme()` function as an argument that you can use to look up other values in your theme.

 ```js
 setup({